dave4477/mvcs-framework/README.md

 # mvcs-framework

 A simple MVCS framework written in Javascript.
-This includes a stateConfig.json to include a finite statemachine, however this is optional.
+This includes a finite statemachine, however this is optional.
 There are some utilities included, like an audio manager.
 For backwards compatibility I have used babel.